 The real estate market is highly influenced by interest rate changes by the Bank of Canada.
-Per the Ontario Real Estate Association, on a year-to-date basis, Ontario home sales totaled 161,696 units for the year ended December 31, 2023.
-This was down by 12.3% from the same period in 2022.
-The December year-to-date residential average price was \$872,312, a decrease of 6.3% compared to 2022.
+Per the Ontario Real Estate Association, on a year-to-date basis, Ontario home sales totaled 54,992 units for the 4 months ended April 30, 2024.
+This was up by 4.9% from the same period in 2023.
+The April year-to-date residential average price was \$876,615, which represents a year-over-year increase of 0.5%.
 Overall, the housing market continues to adjust to higher interest rates and inflation as well as high indebtedness of consumers and affordability issues.
 Factors contributing to the stability of prices include a chronic housing shortage, supply chain delays, skilled labour shortages and increased levels of immigration.
-According to RBC's March 18, 2024, housing market outlook "We believe sellers and buyers will approach the spring season with very different perspectives.
-We suspect sellers will come in with firm price expectations, seeing tighter demand-supply conditions and the end of the price correction as evidence they hold a stronger hand in negotiations.
-Buyers remain very much budget-constrained, however, and will have limited capacity to bid up prices.
-We expect these positions will lead to a standoff between the two parties in many markets, keeping deal making subdued until interest rate cuts boost buyers' purchasing budget later this year."

-The Canadian economy is slowing as a result of interest rates increases by the Bank of Canada in 2022 and 2023.
-In addition, Canada's unemployment rate increased from 5.00% in December 2022 to 5.8% in December 2023.
-TD bank forecasts unemployment rising to 6.7% in Q4 2024 while CIBC forecasts unemployment rising to 6.2% in Q4 2024.
-The general trend is rising unemployment.
+The Canadian economy is being impacted as a result of interest rates increases by the Bank of Canada in 2022 and 2023.
+In addition, Canada's unemployment rate increased to 6.1% in March 2024 from 5.8% in December 2023.
 Higher unemployment may lead to the Company experiencing an increase in impairments and as such, an increase would translate into lower earnings due to the unlikely collectability of further interest on those loans.
 The curtailment of real estate development may lead the Company to experience lower construction mortgage origination volumes.
 Significant decreases in housing market values may lead to home values below the carrying value of the loan.

 The potential for an increase in losses on impaired loans requires a decline in home values below the carrying value of the related loans or inability by the borrower to pay the interest and loan payments.
 Frontenac's underwriting policies of focusing on first mortgage loans to a maximum loan-to-value at origination of 80% or less provides some room for a decline in home values.
 In addition, the Company's loans are short-term allowing for loan-to-value ratios on mortgage loans to be reassessed against current market conditions.
 Lastly, in down economic times, cash outflows related to personal housing are among the last to be cut by people.
-Essentially, impairment or default is several steps down the road for most borrowers only after they have exhausted cash reserves, cut down on other expenses, and worked with government assistance.
+Generally, impairment or default is several steps down the road for most borrowers only after they have exhausted cash reserves, cut down on other expenses, and worked with government assistance.

 Due to the tightening of lending criteria at most financial institutions over the past two years, higher quality borrowers have been forced to turn to alternative lending options to get financing.
 Additionally, these restrictions have created challenges for existing borrowers to find exit financing options and in some cases created the need for the borrower to sell their property.
-The pressure from past interest rate increases by the Bank of Canada has led to an increase in loan impairments in the latter half of 2023.
-Having been through past real estate cycles, the administrator's team is experienced in dealing with these situations.
+The pressure from past interest rate increases by the Bank of Canada has led to a continued increase in loan impairments in Q1 2024.
+Having been through past real estate cycles, the Administrator's team is experienced in dealing with these situations.
 Overall, market demand for the Company's loans remains strong.
 Our conservative lending approach coupled with our professional underwriting expertise, and our focus on high quality lending opportunities will serve our loan portfolio well.